oleggrishechkin/react-tagged-state/README.md

 ### Installation

-First you need to install `react-tagged-state`.
+First you need to install _react-tagged-state_.

 ```shell script
 npm install --save react-tagged-state
 ```

 Now you can import anything you want from it.<br>
-Let's create a signal.

 ### Creating a signal

+The base part of _react-tagged-state_ is a signal.
+It's a simple value container (atom/state).
+Keep signals as small as possible.
+Signal is just a function for value read and write.

 For creating a signal you should call [`createSignal`](#createsignal) with initial value.<br>
-Signal is just a function.

 ```typescript
 import { createSignal } from 'react-tagged-state';